zamesilyasa/flutter_clean_way/README.md

 The goal of this project is to create a prototype, which demonstrates how we can build an app using clean architecture and BLoC pattern together.

+### Lints
+We use lints for dart packages and flutter_lints for flutter packages.
+If you want to run lints for a specific package, cd to the project folder and run `flutter analyze` or `dart analyze`.

+If you need to run the linters for the whole project, cd to the root folder and run `flutter analyze`, it will run the analyzers for all the dart and flutter subprojects.
+IDEs detect the lint and flutter_lints dependencies automatically and highlight the problems

+It's also recommended to add `flutter analyze` to your `.git/hooks/pre-commit` file, which will run the analysis before any commit.

 ### Tests
 Different projects require different test approaches.
 Some projects have only unit tests, some projects have integration tests and UI tests.
 Clean architecture helps us a lot with tests,